-General Motors is facing a class action lawsuit over allegations of emissions cheating on its heavy-duty diesel pickup trucks.
+A class action lawsuit against General Motors accused the company of emissions cheating on its heavy-duty diesel pickup trucks.
 The lawsuit alleges that GM installed a “defeat device” on certain GMC and Chevrolet truck models in order to conceal the high emissions levels of these vehicles from regulators and consumers.

 This emissions software was installed on 2011-2016 Chevrolet Silverado 2500HD and 3500HD Duramax diesel pickup trucks and GMC Sierra 2500HD and 3500HD Duramax diesel pickup trucks.
 The lawsuit alleges that this software was programmed to make the vehicles appear to emit lower levels of emissions during testing.
 The software was installed on about 705,000 Chevy and GMC pickup trucks that were sold in the U.S.

 The emissions cheating software that was allegedly installed on the affected models was intended to adjust the emissions levels of these vehicles when they are operated under certain temperature conditions.
 When the trucks are driven at temperatures between 68-86 degrees – the temperatures under which emissions testing is conducted – the vehicles release exhaust emissions that are within federal pollution guidelines.
 However, when the trucks are operated at temperatures outside this range, the trucks can emit pollution levels that are four to five times greater than what is allowed under environmental laws.

 The lawsuit alleges that GM deliberately designed emissions software that was installed on the affected trucks in order to allow these vehicles to pass emissions tests.
 By scaling back the circumstances in which these emissions controls would operate under real world conditions, GM was able to produce trucks that could pass emissions tests while delivering performance and fuel-economy that would be impossible if these vehicles were in compliance with federal law.